panique/huge/README.md

 ###HOW TO INSTALL

 This script has been made to run out-of-the-box.
 Not more config stuff than necessary.

+#####HOW TO INSTALL 0-ONE-FILE VERSION

+* 1. call the script via `index.php?a=install`, which will create a `users.db` file right in your folder.
+That's it.
+* (2.) when really using this script in a live project, please select a strong password for the database, you can change that in the first lines on the script.

 #####HOW TO INSTALL 1-MINIMAL VERSION